 The round-trip journey is about 3 hours, 25 miles each way.

-Rusk and Palestine are quiet historic towns featuring Victorian architecture, a lot of wood, and some nice beers.
+Rusk and Palestine are quiet historic towns featuring Victorian architecture, unique boutiques and shopping, as well as cafes!

 Each town has a depot featuring information about the locomotives and the history of the town, as well as gift shops.